almahallawy/the-little-schemer/README.md

 ## Notes
 - Scheme code developed using DrRacket: https://racket-lang.org/
-- Emacs-Lisp code developed using emacs and run them in lisp-interaction-mode (M-x lisp-interaction-mode)
+- Emacs-Lisp code developed using emacs and run in lisp-interaction-mode (M-x lisp-interaction-mode)
-- scheme/08-LambdaTheUltimate-multirember&co.docx is helpful to understand collector function in Chaper 8
+- scheme/08-LambdaTheUltimate-multirember&co.docx is helpful to understand collector function in Chapter 8